vaemendis/ubooquity-doc/pages/tutorials/install-on-synology.md

 ### steps

-1. Download the Ubooquity service script and save it on your server Look at the script used by user Eren on forum http://ubooquity.userecho.com/forums/1-general/topics/496-script-for-ubooquity-202-on-synology/
+1. Download the Ubooquity service script and save it on your server.
+   * You can start with the file here

-adapt the script to your environment and save it  as ubooquity.sh on your server
+   * adapt the script to your environment and save it  as ubooquity.sh on your server

-2. go in control panel, open 'task manager'
+1. go in control panel, open 'task manager'

-3. create a task in "planned tasks" with 2 options
+1. create a task in "planned tasks" with 2 options
     * launch on boot
     * use a script ubooquity.sh file from one of my shared folder